 An elimination diet involves removing foods from your body that you feel are causing a problem.
-If you are suffering from food sensitivities, an elimination diet is especially useful.
-Many people think of calorie restrictions when they hear the word diet; however, an elimination diet is nothing like the diets used for weight loss.
-An elimination diet is a structured diet which removes the most common foods that individuals have a food sensitivity or food allergy to.
-Then, one by one the foods are added back into the diet to help you determine the foods that care causing your symptoms.
+An elimination diet is beneficial if you are suffering from food sensitivities.
+Many people think of calorie restrictions when they hear the word diet; however, an elimination diet is nothing like those used for weight loss.
+An elimination diet is a structured diet that removes the most common foods to which individuals have a food sensitivity or food allergy.
+Then, one by one, the foods are added back into the diet to help determine the foods causing your symptoms.

-When you are facing an elimination diet, it can seem overwhelming.
-You probably wonder how you are going to eliminate all of the foods at once.
-However, an elimination diet is one of the most important tools to learn how to nurture and nourish your body.
+An elimination diet can seem overwhelming.
+You probably wonder how you will eliminate all the foods at once.
+However, it is one of the most essential tools for learning how to nurture and nourish your body.

 Food Allergies and Food Sensitivities

-Food allergies and food sensitivities are quite different from one another.
-When you eat foods that you are allergic to, your immune system reacts, causing a number of symptoms that occur shortly after consumption of the food.
-Conversely, food sensitivities do not cause an immune reaction and symptoms may occur within 24-48 hours.
+Food allergies and food sensitivities are pretty different from one another.
+When you eat foods you are allergic to, your immune system reacts, causing several symptoms that occur shortly after consuming the food.
+Conversely, food sensitivities do not cause an immune reaction, and symptoms may occur within 24-48 hours.
 Typically, the symptoms experienced from a food allergy are digestive issues.
 If you are experiencing any of these symptoms, a food allergy or sensitivity may be the culprit:

 - Acne